 Rottneros applies the rules prescribed by law or other enactment, and also the Code.
-Rottneros applied the Code without deviations in 2013 except as regards the proposals of the Nominating Committee in conjunction with the 2013 Annual General Meeting (AGM) (see further explanation on page 31).
+Rottneros applies the Code without deviations.

 STRUCTURE FOR CORPORATE GOVERNANCE

 The shareholders at the AGMs/general meetings make the appointments by election and lay down the guidelines which will form the basis for the corporate governance of Rottneros.
 The following organisation chart summarises how corporate governance is organised at Rottneros.